akaulok1234/akaulok1234/README.md

 - 👋 Hi, I’m @akaulok1234
-- 👀 I’m interested in software development, java development
+- 👀 I’m interested in software development, AI and machine learning
-- 🌱 I’m currently learning java and python using project based learning and using github as my source control
+- 🌱 I’m currently learning java and python using project based learning,answering leetocde easy and using github as my source control
-- 💞️ I’m looking to collaborate on different java projects and eventually start using spring. all my progress will be here public.
+- 💞️ I’m looking to collaborate on different projects and eventually start using js more. all my progress will be here public.
 - 📫 How to reach me : email: akachukwudike.ndubuisiulokwem@snhu.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love brazilian jui justu!